yao-laboratory/metaIMP/README.md

 ### 6. 1 ASSEMBLY BASED ANALYSIS:

+## 6.1.1 Table Description

 Table 1: This table consists of mutation level information in the coding region.
 Coding region mutations detected by Instrain are mapped with annotations collected from Eggnog.

-Dependencies: Instrain, Eggnog
+Mutations results must be provided for this table.
 Table 2: This table consists of mutation level information in the non-coding region.
 Non-coding region mutations detected by Instrain are mapped with annotations collected from Eggnog.

-Dependencies: Instrain, Eggnog
+Mutations results must be provided for this table.

 Table 3: This table consists of the the protein information.
 Annotations from Eggnog are mapped with protein level information extracted from CheckM.
 Dependencies: Eggnog, CheckM

-Table 4: This is a VCF file summarazing Table 1 results.
+Table 4: This is a VCF file summarazing Table 1 results.This is also dependent on mutation level results.

-Dependencies: Table 1

-Table 5:This table maps the amino acid sequences with their respective mutations in the coding region.
+Table 5: This table maps the amino acid sequences with their respective mutations in the coding region.
+Mutations results must be provided for this table.

-Dependencies: Table 1, Table 4, Contigs generated during assembly

-Table 6:This table maps the binning information collected with the species level annotations.
+Table 6:This table maps the binning information collected with the species level annotations.Mutations results must be provided for this table.

-Dependencies:Table 1, Kraken directory, Scaffold file, Instrain SNPs, Coverage file, Checkm Stats file

-Table 7:This table consists of the mutations mapped with their EC numbers.
+Table 7:This table consists of the mutations mapped with their EC numbers.This table is not dependent on mutation level information.

-Dependencies:Eggnog,Instrain,Table 1, Scaffold file, Kraken directory

 Table 8: This table consists of the mutations mapped with their GO numbers.
+This table is not dependent on mutation level information.

+## 6.1.2 Table dependency

+Table 1 Dependencies: Instrain, Eggnog

+Table 2 Dependencies: Instrain, Eggnog

+Table 3 Dependencies: Eggnog, CheckM

+Table 4 Dependencies: Table 1

+Table 5 Dependencies: Table 1, Table 4, Contigs generated during assembly

+Table 6 Dependencies:Table 1, Kraken directory, Scaffold file, Instrain SNPs, Coverage file, Checkm Stats file

+Table 7 Dependencies:Eggnog,Instrain,Table 1, Scaffold file, Kraken directory

-Dependencies:Eggnog,Instrain,Table 1, Scaffold file, Kraken directory
+Table 8 Dependencies:Eggnog,Instrain,Table 1, Scaffold file, Kraken directory

 ### 6. 2 REFERENCE BASED ANALYSIS:

+## 6.2.1 Table Description

 Table 1: This table consists of mutation level information in the coding region.

-Dependencies: MIDAS, Patric Db
+Mutations results must be provided for this table.
 Table 2: This table consists of mutation level information in the non-coding region.

-Dependencies: MIDAS, Patric Db
+Mutations results must be provided for this table
 Table 3: This table consists of protein level information.

-Dependencies: MIDAS,Patric db

 Table 4: This is a VCF file summarazing Table 1 results.

-Dependencies: Table 1
+This is also dependent on mutation level results.
 Table 5: This table maps the amino acid sequences with their respective mutations in the coding region.

-Dependencies: Table 1, Table 4
+Mutations results must be provided for this table.
 Table 6: This table displays total mutation count for each species.

-Dependencies: Table 1
+Mutations results must be provided for this table

 Table 7:This table consists of the mutations mapped with their EC numbers.

-Dependencies: Table 1,2,3,
+This table is not dependent on mutation level information.

 Table 8: This table consists of the mutations mapped with their GO numbers.
+This table is not dependent on mutation level information.

+## 6.2.2 Table dependency
+Table 1 Dependencies: MIDAS, Patric Db

+Table 2 Dependencies: MIDAS, Patric Db

+Table 3 Dependencies: MIDAS,Patric db

+Table 4 Dependencies: Table 1

+Table 5 Dependencies: Table 1, Table 4

+Table 6 Dependencies: Table 1

+Table 7 Dependencies: Table 1,2,3,

-Dependencies: Table 1,2,3
+Table 8 Dependencies: Table 1,2,3

 ----